rajnsunny/music-house-client/README.md

     ### Dependencies:
-      you have to use appropriate .env file. (sample is given.)
+      you have to use appropriate .env file. (sample is given.) you may have to install appropriate node_modules to run on local port 3000.

   ### Issues:
   some features are not implemented at this moment. <br/>